postvakje/oeis-sequences/README.md

 where a(*offset*) is the first term returned by the generator.
 This value of *offset* is the same as the *offset* parameter in the OEIS database.

 Some functions `Axxxxxx_gen` contain an optional keyword `startvalue` that returns a generator of terms that are larger than or equal to `startvalue`.
+This keyword is only available on sequences that are nondecreasing.

 For some sequences, e.g. `A269483`, both types of functions `Axxxxxx` and `Axxxxxx_gen` are provided.